leslie-werner/Credit_Risk_Analysis/README.md

 <!--There is a summary of the results (2 pt)
 There is a recommendation on which model to use, or there is no recommendation with a justification (3 pt) -->

 After looking at all of the data above, we can conclude that the best prediction model for credit card risk is EasyEnsembleClassifier.
-The EasyEnsebleClassifier has the highest rate of precision and accuracy.
+The EasyEnsebleClassifier has the highest rate of precision and accuracy of 93%.

+Resamping the data had relatively low predictions with it being in the 50-60s.
+Although a SMOTE did seem to have a better prediction rate, it was still low to access credit card risk.
+Ensemble had the better prediction compared to resampling.
+The rate of precision reached the 90s with EasyEnsembleClassifier being the highest out of the two.